| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 gritting.
 He also added that roads serving ambulance and fire stations

+were given gritting priority.
 A brilliant sun rose on following winter's day with most schools closed

 and many adults were unable to get to work due to transport difficulties.